Howmet Aerospace (NYSE:HWM) Updates FY22 Earnings Guidance

-Howmet Aerospace (NYSE:HWM – Get Rating) issued an update on its FY22 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $1.33-1.45 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.40.
+Howmet Aerospace (NYSE:HWM – Get Rating) updated its FY22 earnings guidance on Tuesday.
+The company provided earnings per share (EPS) guidance of $1.33-1.45 for the period, compared to the Thomson Reuters consensus estimate of $1.40.
 The company issued revenue guidance of $5.56-5.72 billion, compared to the consensus revenue estimate of $5.63 billion.Howmet Aerospace also updated its Q2 guidance to $0.31-0.33 EPS.

-Howmet Aerospace (NYSE:HWM – Get Rating) last released its earnings results on Wednesday, February 2nd.
-The company reported $0.30 EPS for the quarter, topping analysts’ consensus estimates of $0.29 by $0.01.
-Howmet Aerospace had a net margin of 5.19% and a return on equity of 12.52%.
-The firm had revenue of $1.29 billion during the quarter, compared to analyst estimates of $1.31 billion.
-During the same quarter in the previous year, the business earned $0.21 EPS.
-The business’s quarterly revenue was up 3.8% compared to the same quarter last year.
-On average, sell-side analysts expect that Howmet Aerospace will post 1.38 EPS for the current year.
+Several research analysts have commented on the stock.
+KeyCorp upped their price objective on shares of Howmet Aerospace from $36.00 to $41.00 and gave the stock an overweight rating in a report on Monday, April 4th.
+TheStreet upgraded shares of Howmet Aerospace from a c+ rating to a b rating in a report on Wednesday, February 2nd.
+Zacks Investment Research upgraded shares of Howmet Aerospace from a sell rating to a hold rating and set a $34.00 price objective for the company in a report on Monday, February 7th.
+Finally, Morgan Stanley upped their price objective on shares of Howmet Aerospace from $40.00 to $43.00 and gave the stock an overweight rating in a report on Thursday, February 3rd.
+One equities research analyst has rated the stock with a hold rating and six have given a buy rating to the company.
+According to data from MarketBeat.com, the stock presently has an average rating of Buy and an average target price of $39.00.

-A number of analysts have commented on HWM shares.
-KeyCorp lifted their target price on shares of Howmet Aerospace from $36.00 to $41.00 and gave the stock an overweight rating in a report on Monday, April 4th.
-Zacks Investment Research raised shares of Howmet Aerospace from a sell rating to a hold rating and set a $34.00 price target for the company in a report on Monday, February 7th.
-Morgan Stanley boosted their price target on shares of Howmet Aerospace from $40.00 to $43.00 and gave the company an overweight rating in a report on Thursday, February 3rd.
-Finally, TheStreet raised shares of Howmet Aerospace from a c+ rating to a b rating in a report on Wednesday, February 2nd.
-One analyst has rated the stock with a hold rating and six have given a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has an average rating of Buy and an average price target of $39.00.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, May 25th.
+Shareholders of record on Friday, May 6th will be paid a dividend of $0.02 per share.
+This represents a $0.08 dividend on an annualized basis and a yield of 0.24%.
+The ex-dividend date is Thursday, May 5th.
+Howmet Aerospace’s payout ratio is 13.56%.

-A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
-JustInvest LLC bought a new stake in Howmet Aerospace in the 4th quarter valued at $228,000.
-Forum Financial Management LP bought a new stake in Howmet Aerospace during the 4th quarter worth about $256,000.
-KB Financial Partners LLC bought a new stake in Howmet Aerospace during the 4th quarter worth about $35,000.
-First Community Trust NA bought a new stake in Howmet Aerospace during the 4th quarter worth about $28,000.
-Finally, Allianz Asset Management GmbH lifted its position in Howmet Aerospace by 3.4% during the 4th quarter.
-Allianz Asset Management GmbH now owns 200,510 shares of the company’s stock worth $6,382,000 after buying an additional 6,686 shares in the last quarter.
-97.01% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Allstate Corp raised its stake in Howmet Aerospace by 6.6% during the 4th quarter.
+Allstate Corp now owns 12,440 shares of the company’s stock worth $396,000 after acquiring an additional 766 shares during the period.
+First Community Trust NA purchased a new stake in Howmet Aerospace during the 4th quarter valued at approximately $28,000.
+KB Financial Partners LLC purchased a new stake in Howmet Aerospace during the 4th quarter valued at approximately $35,000.
+Horizon Investments LLC grew its holdings in Howmet Aerospace by 6.3% during the 4th quarter.
+Horizon Investments LLC now owns 47,792 shares of the company’s stock valued at $1,520,000 after buying an additional 2,836 shares in the last quarter.
+Finally, Squarepoint Ops LLC grew its holdings in Howmet Aerospace by 45.0% during the 4th quarter.
+Squarepoint Ops LLC now owns 10,921 shares of the company’s stock valued at $348,000 after buying an additional 3,391 shares in the last quarter.
+Institutional investors own 97.01% of the company’s stock.

 Howmet Aerospace Inc provides advanced engineered solutions for the aerospace and transportation industries in the United States, Japan, France, Germany, the United Kingdom, Mexico, Italy, Canada, Poland, China, and internationally.
 It operates through four segments: Engine Products, Fastening Systems, Engineered Structures, and Forged Wheels.